Constitution of Michigan: 1850 Constitution

 Michigan held a convention in 1867 but voters rejected the resulting constitution.

+In 1873, instead of holding a constitutional convention, an 18-member constitutional commission was appointed by Governor John J. Bagley to recommend changes to the constitution.
+The state legislature put the proposed constitution to a general election on November 4, 1874.
+The proposed constitution failed to pass.

 1908 Constitution

 The Constitution of 1908 was adopted on November 3 of that year, after a convention of 96 delegates lasting four and a half months, from October 1907 to March 1908.